 All the world’s a stage, And all the men and women merely players.
 As You Like It, Act II Scene VII.

 It was a brand new world the Elizabethans were creating.
 It was only a hundred years or so since Gutenberg gave them the printing press and inexpensive books to read.
 It was a little less than one hundred years since the Tudor Henry defeated Richard on Bosworth Field and ended the Civil War the English knew as the Wars of the Roses.
-It was only a half century or so ago since Martin Luther nailed his Ninety-five Theses on a church door, virtually ending the dominance of Rome over Christianity.
+It was only three quarters of a century or so ago since Martin Luther nailed his Ninety-five Theses on a church door, virtually ending the dominance of Rome over Christianity.
 It was only in 1588 that England defeated a Spanish Armada and began its rise as an European sea power.
 And under Good Queen Bess the arts flourished.
 Especially music, dance, poetry and theater.

 Sure there was plague every few years.
 Sure it was a hierarchical society.
 Sure there were still fears that the Pope’s agents would assassinate the queen.
 But there was such optimism in the air that anything was possible for the English.
 The sixteenth century was a good one for England.
 By its end, London was the largest city in Europe.

 By the time Shakespeare’s first play appeared on stage in 1590, it had been less than a century since Columbus proved that the planet was round.
 Not flat as everybody believed.
 That was a big deal.
 As big as what Wilbur and Orville did at Kitty Hawk.
 Maybe bigger.